KushajveerSingh/personal-website/docs/internal/projects.md

 get clips of wnba players shooting ball and do a question on the outcome (miss, fail, foul, fight).
 Mkae it like a game, every score gets +1 dollar and incorrect gets -1$.
 The target money is the debt wnba is in.
 The program's entire goal is to make wnba profitable for first time.

 https://optimeist.com/ add to aws ui project

+simulation testing for websites. provide an array of all actions that a user can take, and the simulator will run those randomly. this includes, everything like you are on a page, the user has the options to close the tab, open new tab, change url of current tab and lot more, and also click the buy button on the page.

+struct in c# have memory alignment issues. create tool to get size of all sturcts in your code, and give suggestions using data-oriented design on how to optimize if for your programming language of choice.